hern12/account-deletion-challenge-/README.md

 You will be judged by the following criteria.
 - Functionality is correct with respect to the specifications, while breaking changes are acceptable only if rational.
 - Bugs are fixed based on the specifications.
-- Functional programming paradigm is preferable.
-- Functions do only one thing.
-- Identifiers are named meaningfully.
+- Identifiers are named meaningfully and consistently.
 - High coupling code blocks are adjacent to each other.
 - Possible errors are handled and exposed to users beautifully.
+Note: Any API call may result in an error due to invalid input, network disconnection, or server error.
+Due to network conditions, sometimes an API call may take longer time than usual.
 - Good choice of data structure is used.
 - Consistent indentation and formatting are followed.
 - Indirection is minimized as much as possible, while still maintaining flexibility.
 - Git commit messages clearly state the reason of the change.
+- Over-engineering and under-engineering are avoided.